 Step 5: Complete a Certificate or Master’s Degree Program (Optional, One to Two Years)

 While a master’s degree or certification is not required to work in this field, obtaining further education can improve a professional’s chances of advancement.
-Also, professionals who continue their education can find it easier to participate in innovation within the field.
+Also, professionals who continue their education can find participating in innovation within the field easier.

 What Do Clinical Research Coordinators Do?